Franco Dragone: Dragone in Macau and Dubai

-In 2010, building on his previous experience using aquatic stages in O and Le Rêve, Dragone directed a Macau-based show entitled The House of Dancing Water in the City of Dreams.
-The House of Dancing Water is the largest aquatic production in the world, and was developed by Dragone in Belgium over 19 months, with the permanent theater taking five years to build.
-It features around 70 artists, some from Dragone's previous creations with Cirque du Soleil, performing dance, swimming and acrobatics.
-The House of Dancing Water is set in the 2000-seat Dancing Water Theater designed by Pei Partnership Architects.
-The 270-degree theater-in-the-round has a central stage with a diameter of approximately 25 meters (82 feet), surrounded by sloped seating on three sides.
-The theater arena has a 40-meter-high steel trussed space (30 meters clear) providing generous height to the show's display of acrobatics.
-The show, which incorporates various design elements such as fire, water effects, and atmospheric effects, premiered on 17 September 2010.
+In 2010, building on his previous experience using aquatic stages in O and Le Rêve, he directed a Macau-based show entitled The House of Dancing Water in the City of Dreams.
+The House of Dancing Water is the largest aquatic production in the world.
+He developed it in Belgium over 19 months and took five years to build the permanent theater.
+It premiered on 17 September 2010.

-In 2012, Dragone's new cabaret Taboo: The Show Naughty and Naughtier premiered at City of Dreams.
+In 2012, his new cabaret Taboo: The Show Naughty and Naughtier premiered at City of Dreams.

-On 29 March 2012, Dragone was awarded a doctor honoris causa degree for general merits by the University of Antwerp, in recognition of his innovative and cosmopolitan approach to theatre.
+On 29 March 2012, he was awarded a doctor honoris causa degree for general merits by the University of Antwerp, in recognition of his innovative and cosmopolitan approach to theatre.

-In 2012 Dragone's business group came under investigation by Belgian authorities for "serious and organized international tax offenses" and money laundering.
-The group's offices in Louvain, as well as the private homes of Franco Dragone, the group's CEO, its CFO and a former employee, were raided in October 2012 as part of the investigation.
+In 2012 Belgian authorities investigated his business group for "serious and organized international tax offenses" and money laundering.
+The group's offices in La Louvière, as well as his home, that of the group's CEO, its CFO and a former employee were raided in October 2012 as part of the investigation.
 The Belgian investigating office suspected Dragone of fraudulently using a global network of shell companies to conceal assets in offshore tax havens to avoid paying taxes.
-In a press conference addressing the investigation in January 2013, Dragone claimed that the purpose of setting up this international structure had not been to commit fraud, but to avoid double or triple taxation by different countries.
+In a press conference addressing the investigation in January 2013, he claimed that the purpose of setting up this international structure had not been to commit fraud, but to avoid double or triple taxation by different countries.
 He added that he was ready to change his business' structure to provide more transparency.
-His company Lina International, reportedly used to finance The House of Dancing Water, was named in the Panama Papers in 2015.
+On January 12, 2024, after 12 years of investigations, he was posthumously found not guilty of all charges of fiscal fraud and was completely exonerated.
+Despite the extensive media coverage during the investigation, the announcement of his exoneration received little attention.

-In early 2013, Dragone produced, created and directed Story of a Fort, Legacy of a Nation, a show that ran from 28 February through 9 March 2013 as the centrepiece event of the Qasr al-Hosn festival in Abu Dhabi.
+In early 2013, he produced, created and directed Story of a Fort, Legacy of a Nation, a show that ran from 28 February through 9 March 2013 as the centrepiece event of the Qasr al-Hosn festival in Abu Dhabi.
 The show celebrated Emirati history with technology, acrobatics, and traditional Emirati dance and music.